cincuranet/blog/_posts/2009-05-09-230166-c-obsesion-how-many-characters-you-are-able-to-put-into-type.md

 ---
+title: |
-title: "C# obsesión - how many characters you are able to put into type? :)"
+  C# obsesión - how many characters you are able to put into type? :)
 date: 2009-05-09T14:14:00Z
 tags:
   - .NET